Spatial socialising for remote teams

 “ A lot of tools have tried to create the energy that Thursday has, but I don't think that anyone has come close to what Thursday is doing. ”

-With the whole world going remote, there was a huge gap in our expectations out of work and the current available tooling for making remote work great
+With the whole world going remote, there was a huge gap between our expectations out of work and the currently available tools for making remote work great.

 NO SIGNUP REQUIRED